Veronicaywl/Final_Project/README.md

 Plot some useful maps based on income level in the areas and showing the grades that spreading amoung in the local area.
 - Creating a heatmap showing the average scores by cuisine in different borough.
 - Plot a Geo map to indicate the grades that restaurants received in five borough.
-- Visualized the code with html, javascript and css.
-- Ploting graph to show the correlations between income level and health inspection grades.
 - An interactive dashboard using javascript , html, css , bootstrap where we can filter New York city restaurant  data by zip code, income level, grade, borough and cuisine, separately and also in different combination.
-- Use plotly and javascript to make interactive graph to visualize mean grading by cuisine in different zip code.
+- Use plotly and javascript to make interactive graph to visualize mean grading score by cuisine in different zip code.

 ## Tools: